Elmer S. Gish School

 Elmer S. Gish School (formally known as Elmer S. Gish Elementary/Junior High School) is an Elementary-Junior High school located in St. Albert, Alberta, Canada.
 The school has been in operation since 1981 and was named after a St. Albert educator.
 The school is part of St. Albert Public Schools.

 The school is a double-track school, offering Kindergarten to Grade 9 in the Cogito program, and Kindergarten to Grade 6 for the global program.
-The current principal is Randy Roszell, and the Assistant Principals are Derek Harrison and Sue Werner.
+The current principal is Derek Harrison, and the Assistant Principals are Adam Rurka and Sue Werner.

 Awards

 In August 2010, Kindergarten teacher Derek Harrison was honored as one of the top three teachers in Canada by Canadian Family Magazine.

 Staff

 The following is a table of the current staff roster, sourced from the official page.